Igrium/clock_blockers/notes/animation_design_notes.md

   - We need to in order to allow free agents to kill them.
 The question is whether remnants damaging remnants should be tracked.

+- When animations are being played in a new timeline context (new round), create a new animation object and copy original data to it.
+Interactions with new entities are added here.

 ## Events

 - Putting an event table at the beginning of the file makes them easily accessible globally, but is less efficient on a per-frame basis, as each event would have to be checked on each frame.